-On August 9, 2022, the Company entered into (i) a Credit, Security and Guaranty Agreement (the 2022 Term Loan Agreement), with Company and MidCap Financial Trust, and (ii) a Credit, Security and Guaranty Agreement (Revolving Loan) (the 2022 Revolving Loan Agreement, and together with the 2022 Term Loan Agreement, the 2022 Loan Agreements), with MidCap Funding

-IV Trust.
-On June 30, 2023, the Company entered into an Amendment No. 2 to Credit, Security and Guaranty Agreement to both the 2022 Term Loan Agreement and the 2022 Revolving Loan Agreement (Amendment No. 2).
-The impact of Amendment No. 2 was to (i) increase the interest rate on the 2022 Term Loan, (ii) increase the interest rate floor on the 2022 Term Loan and the 2022 Revolving Loan, (iii) increase the exit fee, (iv), reset the prepayment penalty, (v) require the lender's consent for activation of future incremental Term Loan borrowings, and (vi) reset the minimum net revenue covenant.
+On August 9, 2022, the Company entered into (i) the 2022 Term Loan Agreement with MidCap Financial Trust, and (ii) the 2022 Revolving Loan Agreement, with MidCap Funding IV Trust.
+On June 30, 2023, the Company entered into an Amendment No. 2 to Credit, Security and Guaranty Agreement to amend the 2022 Loan Agreements (Amendment No. 2).
+The impact of Amendment No. 2 was to (i) increase the interest rate on the 2022 Term Loan, (ii) increase the interest rate floor on the 2022 Term Loan and the 2022 Revolving Loan, (iii) increase the exit fee, (iv), reset the prepayment penalty, (v) require the lender's consent for activation of future incremental borrowings under the 2022 Term Loan Agreement, and (vi) reset the minimum net revenue covenant.

 The 2022 Term Loan Agreement, as amended, provides for a secured term loan facility in an aggregate principal amount of up to \$30.0 million, comprised of (i) a tranche one term loan of up to \$20.0 million (Tranche One), (ii) a tranche two term loan of up to \$5.0 million (Tranche Two), and (iii) a tranche three term loan of up to \$5.0 million (Tranche Three).
-Tranche Two and Tranche Three require the lender's consent in order for the Company to draw down those additional borrowings.
-The 2022 Revolving Loan Agreement provides for a secured revolving loan facility in an aggregate principal amount of up to \$10.0 million the (Revolving Loan), subject to a borrowing base equal to percentages of eligible accounts receivable and inventory as determined in accordance with the 2022 Revolving Credit Agreement.
-The Term Loans and Revolving Loans mature on August 1, 2027.
+Tranche Two and Tranche Three require MidCap's consent in order for the Company to draw down the additional borrowings.
+The 2022 Revolving Loan Agreement provides for a secured revolving loan facility in an aggregate principal amount of up to \$10.0 million, subject to a borrowing base equal to percentages of eligible accounts receivable and inventory as determined in accordance with the 2022 Revolving Loan Agreement.
+The 2022 Term Loan and 2022 Revolving Loan mature on August 1, 2027.

 Tranche One was fully funded on August 9, 2022 to pay transaction fees incurred in connection with the 2022 Loan Agreements and to repay in full the Company's borrowings under its existing loan facility under the 2021 Loan Agreement with Silicon Valley Bank, with the remaining amount to be used be for general corporate purposes.
-Subject to certain terms and conditions of the 2022 Term Loan Agreement including lender consent, Tranche Two may become available between January 1, 2023, and September 30, 2023, following the Company's achievement of specified milestones relating to minimum net revenues and minimum net cash proceeds from equity financing.
-Subject to certain terms and conditions of the 2022 Term Loan Agreement including lender consent, Tranche Three may become available between September 30, 2024, and March 31, 2025.
-The proceeds of Tranche Two and Tranche Three may be used for working capital and general corporate purposes.
+Subject to certain terms and conditions of the 2022 Term Loan Agreement including MidCap's consent, Tranche Two was available between January 1, 2023, and September 30, 2023, following the Company's achievement of specified milestones relating to minimum net revenues and minimum net cash proceeds from equity financing, but was not exercised.
+Subject to certain terms and conditions of the 2022 Term Loan Agreement including MidCap's consent, Tranche Three may become available between September 30, 2024, and March 31, 2025.
+The proceeds of Tranche Three, if available, may be used for working capital and general corporate purposes.